 While you can set up email aliases to sign up to different services and websites, there’s an even simpler way to create disposable email addresses and make sure emails from sign ups land up in spam.
 Well, it’s easy, if your email id is “firstname.lastname@example.org“, you can just use “email@example.com” as your disposable email address.
 Gmail does not consider any text after “+” as email addresses, so when you get an email on firstname.lastname@example.org, it’ll land up in email@example.com.

 So, when you’ve signed up to a service you don’t want to receive emails from, you can set up a filter that makes sure emails to the disposable address automatically get archived.

 All you need to do, is hit the drop-down button in the Gmail search bar.
-In the advanced search page, type in the email@example.com address in the “To” section and then, click on the “Create filter with this search” option.
+In the advanced search page, type in the firstname.lastname@example.org address in the “To” section and then, click on the “Create filter” option.

 In the next page, you can choose the option to “Skip the Inbox (Archive it)” or “Delete it” and click on “Create filter“.
 That is it, now whenever you receive an email on the disposable address, it will be automatically deleted or archived.